Skill Demand Index

 Very low gap rate — candidates generally have this skill

-The most common pairings are Product Marketing, Communication, Marketing Strategy, Bachelor's Degree, Cross-Functional Leadership.
+The most common pairings are Product Marketing, Communication Skills, Go-to-market strategy, Bachelor's Degree, Account Management.
 Strengthening these alongside Market Analysis improves your fit across more positions.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.